Updated: October 2022

 1. Post-traumatic stress disorder (PTSD) is a mental health condition caused by a frightening, stressful or distressing event.

-It is an anxiety disorder and is considered to be a psychological injury.
+PTSD is an anxiety disorder and is a psychiatric condition.

 2. PTSD is caused by being involved in or witnessing a horrific event.

-3. An accident at work claim arises when your employer breaches his duty of care to do all he reasonably can be expected to do to keep you safe at work.
+3. An accident at work claim arises when your employer breaches their duty of care to keep you safe at work.

 - Loss of earnings